utxostack/utxo-stack-doc/docs/app-chain.md

 To implement the challenge mechanism, the following must be ensured:

     1. The Challenger can obtain the complete data of blocks produced by the validators within the challenge period.
-    2. The RGB++ contract can verify App chain transactions.
+    2. The challenge contract can verify App chain transactions.

 ### Data Availability (DA) Issue